Cray-HPE/sat/docs/man/sat-sensors.8.rst

 ===========

 The sensors subcommand obtains current sensor readings from one or more BMCs.

+This subcommand allows use of the "--xname" options.
+The provided xnames must refer to BMCs, but may be of any type (HSM types: ChassisBMC, NodeBMC, and RouterBMC).
 A Redfish username and password is required.

 OPTIONS
 =======